 How do aminosalicylates work?

 The precise way these medicines work is not fully understood.
 It is thought they work on the cells lining the gut to change the way the cells release certain chemicals including cytokines.
 These chemicals can contribute to making the gut inflamed, and may be a factor in causing the symptoms of inflammatory bowel diseases.

 All of the aminosalicylate medicines contain the active ingredient called 5-aminosalicylic acid (5-ASA).
 However:

 - Olsalazine (Dipentum®) and balsalazide (Colazide®) have a special chemical bond in the formulation, which bonds the active ingredient.
-The bond is broken to release the active ingredient by the natural bacteria that live in the colon.
+The bond is broken to release the active ingredient by the natural germs (bacteria) that live in the colon.

 The small differences in how these medicines are made, and how you take (or use) them, can be important because inflammatory bowel conditions can affect different parts of the gut.
 To treat your symptoms effectively, your doctor may prescribe a particular form of medication.
 For example:

-- If your condition affects the rectum (back passage) only, you may be prescribed an aminosalicylate suppository or enema.
+- If your condition affects the back passage (rectum) only, you may be prescribed an aminosalicylate suppository or enema.

 - Mezavant®, Dipentum®, and Colazide® target the colon.

-- Asacol®, Ipocol®, Mesren®, and Salofalk®, work a little higher in the gut in the ileum (the last part of the small intestine).
+- Asacol®, Ipocol®, Mesren®, and Salofalk®, work a little higher in the gut in the last part of the small intestine (called the ileum).

 - Pentasa® is designed to work along the entire length of the gut.

 In general, medical studies show that aminosalicylates are probably equally effective.
 However, the evidence also suggests that sulfasalazine may cause more side-effects than the other types of aminosalicylates.
 Also, the one chosen may depend on the site and extent of your disease in the gut.